-As generations passed by thousands of years later, Christian’s perception of the cross serves as a symbol of saving grace, a gift of salvation, and unconditional love.
+As generations passed by thousands of years later, Christian’s perception of the Cross serves as a symbol of saving grace, a gift of salvation, and unconditional love.
 The teachings of forgiveness must outweigh more than the offense or sin against you.
-After many years after the cross, people started taking tiny and small pieces of the wooden cross that was used to crucify Jesus.
-People keep the piece for themselves and some make it a business and sold it.
-Maybe this idea of the cross begins and from then on it is more commercialized.
-The cross represented nothing at that time but death to convicted criminals.
-Carry the cross along the way and death at the end of their journey.
+After many years after the Cross, people started taking tiny pieces of the wooden Cross used to crucify Jesus.
+People keep the piece for themselves; some make it a business and sell it.
+Maybe this idea of the Cross begins and will be more commercialized from then on.
+The Cross represented nothing at that time but death to convicted criminals.
+Carry the Cross along the way and die at the end of their journey.

 “Take up your cross and follow Me” Matthew 16:24-26

-“Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
-For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
-For what will it profit a man if he gains the whole world and forfeits his soul?
+“Then Jesus told his disciples, “If anyone would come after me, let him deny himself, take up his Cross, and follow me.
+Whoever would save his life will lose it, but whoever loses his life for my sake will find it.
+What will it profit a man if he gains the whole world and forfeits his soul?
 Or what shall a man give in return for his soul?”

-Strengthening the faith and lifting hopes that anything can be achieved with the help of the Holy Spirit because there is nothing impossible that cannot be possible when God is involved.
+He is strengthening the faith and lifting hopes that anything can be achieved with the help of the Holy Spirit because there is nothing impossible that cannot be possible when God is involved.
 We are the over-comers and not the underachievers.
-We have to stay to the truth and let go of the fear.
-Whatever you receive from the Holy Spirit is good and it is from God and the good news is yours to keep, so use it for His glory.
+We have to stay to the truth and let go of fear.
+Whatever you receive from the Holy Spirit is good, and it is from God, and the good news is yours to keep, so use it for His glory.
 “When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his authority, but whatever he hears he will speak, and he will declare to you the things that are to come.”—John 16:13